Marshaling the Assets in Virginia Probate Cases

 Elements that Make the Process Harder

-Marshalling assets can be difficult when a personal representative is not familiar with the assets of a decedent prior to death.
+Marshaling assets can be difficult when a Virginia personal representative is not familiar with the assets of a decedent prior to death.
 With the popularity of online banking, often, personal representatives may have a difficult time locating assets or financial institutions.
-As a result, the process of marshalling assets can be time-consuming and complicated.
+As a result, the process of marshaling assets can be time-consuming and complicated.